1798 Batavian Republic constitutional referendum: Background

 Following the French Revolution, the Patriots brought an end to the rule of stadtholder William V in the Dutch Republic, with support from the French army.
 They proclaimed the Batavian Republic, and established the National Assembly to draft a constitution.
 Its members disagreed about the extent of suffrage and about whether to organise the republic as a federal or unitary state.
 The Patriots had originally supported a federal state with autonomy for the provinces, but some wanted to emulate the unitary model of the French First Republic with a strong central government.
-A compromised constitution was rejected by the electorate in a August 1797 referendum.
+A compromised constitution was rejected by the electorate in an August 1797 referendum.

 On 22 January 1798, a coup d'état was carried out by those favouring a unitary state with the support of the French, who were dissatisfied with the referendum result and prolonged debates.
 The remaining members of the National Assembly finished drafting the Constitution for the Batavian People two months later.